35 Things Every Nursing Student Needs before Starting School

 Chances are you are feeling a dash of excitement, a pinch of overwhelm, and a whole lot of scared to death.
 That’s normal.
 Nursing school is a big step.

-Unfortunately, if you walk into nursing school unprepared, you’re already behind the curve. . .
+Unfortunately, if you walk into nursing school unprepared, you’re already behind the curve.
 So, what do you need?
-Here is our list of must haves for nursing students . . . all the nursing school supplies you need.
+Here are our must-have nursing school supplies for nursing students.

 You can’t do nursing school without the right clothes . . . that’s just crazy talk.